rodriguezmeza/MathematicaMCMC-1.0.0/README.md

 Paper reference:
 If you use this code, please cite the reference: L. M. Fernández-Hernández, A. Montiel and Mario A. Rodríguez-Meza, arXiv:1809.06875.

+RUN:

+This is a Mathematica notebook: go to directory

+Mathematica/mcmc/MathematicaMCMC

+and open the notebook there with Mathematica.

-RUN:  shift-enter on the biggest right bracket ->
+shift-enter on the biggest right bracket ->
 It runs in about one minute.

 Case study: